kevin510/CSE219/README.md

 CSE 219 DataViliJ is the main project of CSE 219.
-It demonstrates my understanding of version control, Java 8, JavaFX, and my ability to write technical documents.
+It demonstrates my understanding of version control, Java 8, and JavaFX.
+See hw3_SDD_2 for an example of a technical document that I wrote.
 The other files are short activities done during lab.